113ll3/Ibmclouddocscli/plugins/bluemix_admin/index.md

 {: #bluemixadmincli}

 You can manage your {{site.data.keyword.Bluemix_notm}} Local or {{site.data.keyword.Bluemix_notm}} Dedicated environment by using the Cloud Foundry command line interface with the {{site.data.keyword.Bluemix_notm}} Admin CLI plug-in.
 For example, you can add users from an LDAP registry.
-If you are looking for information about managing your {{site.data.keyword.Bluemix_notm}} Public account, see [Administering](/docs/admin/adminpublic.html#administer).
+For information about managing your {{site.data.keyword.Bluemix_notm}} Public account, see [Administering](/docs/admin/adminpublic.html#administer).

 Before you begin, install the cf command line interface.
 The {{site.data.keyword.Bluemix_notm}} Admin CLI plug-in requires cf version 6.11.2 or later.
 [Download Cloud Foundry command line interface ![External link icon](../../../icons/launch-glyph.svg)](https://github.com/cloudfoundry/cli/releases){: new_window}

 **Restriction:** The Cloud Foundry command line interface is not supported by Cygwin.
 Use the Cloud Foundry command line interface in a command line window other than the Cygwin command line window.

 **Note**: {{site.data.keyword.Bluemix_notm}} admin CLI is only used for {{site.data.keyword.Bluemix_notm}} Local and {{site.data.keyword.Bluemix_notm}} Dedicated environment.
 It is not supported by {{site.data.keyword.Bluemix_notm}} Public.

 ## Adding the {{site.data.keyword.Bluemix_notm}} Admin CLI plug-in

-After the cf command line interface is installed, you can add the
-{{site.data.keyword.Bluemix_notm}} admin CLI
+After the cf command line interface is installed, you can add the {{site.data.keyword.Bluemix_notm}} admin CLI plug-in.
-plug-in.

-**Note**: If you have previously installed the {{site.data.keyword.Bluemix_notm}} Admin plug-in, you might need to uninstall the plug-in, delete the repository, and then re-install to get the latest updates.
+**Note**: If you have previously installed the {{site.data.keyword.Bluemix_notm}} Admin plug-in, you might need to uninstall the plug-in, delete the repository, and then reinstall to get the latest updates.

 Complete the following steps to add the repository and install the plug-in: